 Our broad, balanced curriculum provides opportunities for every student to follow courses appropriate to their aspirations and ability.
 The curriculum also develops each student’s personal learning and thinking skills, giving them the opportunity to be creative, independent, and reflective, a self-manager, an effective participant and a team player.
 We have special provision for highly able students, and those with special educational needs.

 A distinctive feature of our curriculum is that 3 modern foreign languages (French, German and Spanish) are available at Warden Park.
 Students express their preferences prior to joining Warden Park; they then study their two languages throughout Year 7 & 8.

-Students are placed in sets according to ability for mathematics, and English during Year 7.
+Students are placed in sets according to ability for English during Year 7.
 For most other subjects, learning takes place in mixed groups with tasks being made available for students of different ability as appropriate.